JovaniLabs/packages/README.md

+"For this problem, equally as important as finding the packages is the process that you use to do so.
+In log.sql, keep a log of all SQL queries that you run on the database.
+Above each query, label each with a comment: in SQL, comments are any lines that begin with --, per the below:

+-- This is a SQL comment
+The comment should describe why you’re running the query and what information you’re hoping to get out of that particular query.
+You can use also comments to add additional notes about your thought process as you solve each mystery: ultimately, this file should serve as evidence of the process you used to find each package!

+Once you find the location of a package, complete each of the lines in answers.txt by filling in details about the location of the package, as well as its contents.
+Be sure not to change any of the existing text in the file or to add any other lines to the file!"

 "THE LOST LETTER"

 "Your first report of a missing package comes from Anneke.
 Anneke walks up to your counter and tells you the following: